Last Updated: October 18, 2025

 This document explains how third‑party developers can integrate an external data source with the application.
 You configure your own API base URL, and the app's server proxies requests to your API.

-On GET, should return all resources, projects, and assignments in a single payload:
+On GET, return all resources, projects, assignments, plus any embedded memberships in a single payload.

 {